reinhart1010/nix/docs/en/common/coffee.md

 ---
 # coffee

-Executes CoffeeScript scripts or compiles them into JavaScript.
+Execute CoffeeScript scripts or compiles them into JavaScript.
 More information: <https://coffeescript.org#cli>.

 - Run a script: